 What we created

-After months of hard work over long hours, Rebase took place between September 30th and October 2nd.
-Our ice-breaker evening Fringe event allowed attendees and speakers to meet, mingle and get into the zone with three talks and plenty opportunity to chat.
+After months of hard work and long hours, Rebase took place between September 30th and October 2nd.
+Our ice-breaker evening fringe event allowed attendees and speakers to meet, mingle and get into the zone with three talks and plenty opportunity to chat.